Here’s a look at the life of astronaut Buzz Aldrin.

 September 9, 2002 - Punches journalist Bart Sibrel after he demands that Aldrin prove he had actually been to the moon.

-July 21, 2004 - Attends a White House ceremony with Neil Armstrong and Michael Collins marking the 35th anniversary of Apollo 11.
+July 21, 2004 - Attends a White House ceremony with Armstrong and Collins marking the 35th anniversary of Apollo 11.

 December 15, 2006 - Makes a cameo appearance on the television show “Numb3rs.”